 Cost: Variety of plans from Free to $20/user/month

 AirTable is the Dwayne Johnson of the spreadsheet world.
-They are beastly, can take on any project, and are always the hardest worker in the room.
+It’s a magnificent beast, can take on any project, and is always the hardest worker in the room.

 I use AirTable to organize all the content for my blog, newsletters, Instagram, and Pinterest.
 I also use it to track my metrics, online relationships, and client leads.

 There’s a small learning curve if you’re used to Excel or Google Sheets, but the payoff is absolutely worth watching a few tutorial videos.

 Cost: Free, $10, or $20 per user per month

 Trello is the brain of my company.
 I store ALL of the important details I need using Trello boards.
 It’s great for quickly accessing and organizing whatever you need.